ULJ-Yale/qunex/README.md

 ============
 ---

+* 0.50.00 [nitools library connector] Renamed gmrimage class to nimage and methods names from mri_ to img_.
 * 0.49.11 [library niutilities] HCP ICAFix implementation.
 * 0.49.10 [niutilities] Made SE selection for BOLD more robust and informative, added option to select by sequence number
 * 0.49.09 [qunex] HCPpipelines v4.1.3